 What to feed dogs to make them live longer?

-Your Akita’s diet should be well-planned and contain enough nutrients and calories to keep him fit and healthy.
-You need to get high-quality dog food, monitor his weight to ensure consistency, and keep in mind that treats work best when doled out in small quantities.
+Nutrition has a big impact on how long your dog lives.
+The secret to a healthy life is diet.
+A nutritionally balanced diet will set a great baseline for your Akita’s health.
+Your Akita’s diet should be well-planned and contain enough nutrients and calories to keep them fit and healthy.
+You need to get high-quality dog food, monitor their weight to ensure consistency, and keep in mind that treats work best when doled out in small quantities.

-Obesity in Akitas can result in a variety of additional health issues, especially conditions that impact their heart, kidneys, and liver, which will obviously shorten their lifespan.
+In dogs in general and Akitas in particular, obesity is increasingly common.
+Unfortunately, it is a direct consequence of overfeeding.
+Obesity in Akitas might result in a variety of additional health issues, especially conditions that impact their heart, kidneys, and liver, which will obviously shorten their lifespan.

 Does walking your dog everyday make them live longer?